Skip to content

 Da Vinci Resolve also easily lets you assess the color spaces through different curves and systems, this identifies dominant color ranges or problems with an image.
 For example, we recognized through a spike in the color curve that the waterfall was way too bright and needed to be turned down in Unreal Engine.

 The curve displays the color variation from darkness (left) to light (right), identifying the sweet spots for good base lightning composition.
-From there we added one node at a time to change certain elements of the image.
+From there, we added one node at a time to change certain elements of the image.
 For example a node for changing the temperature or one for changing the midtones.
-With every node you can change individual or multiple parts of the image, while still having full control of it.
-Da Vinci Resolve makes this process very intuitive and you can always go back to change or add nodes, allowing you freely experiment with different lighting treatments.
+With every node, you can change individual or multiple parts of the image while still having full control of it.
+Da Vinci Resolve makes this process very intuitive, and you can always go back to change or add nodes, allowing you to freely experiment with different lighting treatments.

 One of the great things about CG Spectrum is that the mentors treat students as creative individuals, and veer from the curriculum to meet their needs and give them the best experience.